sbreitenbach/daily-digest/README.md

 - **NASA:** Fetches the Image of the Day.
 - **Reddit:** Pulls top posts from specified subreddits.
 - **RSS Feeds:** Aggregates news from your favorite sources.

+## AI Summary
-- **AI Summary:** Uses the Gemini API to summarize the text-based news content.
+This script uses the Google Gemini API to summarize the text-based news content.
+Gemini has a generous free tier and large context window.
 (Note: This script uses the `requests` library to interact with the Gemini REST API, so the `google-generativeai` package is not required.)

 ## Setup